Specifying efficient use of materials and considering their impact from manufacture to disposal.

 There are several EPD schemes globally including, for example, the IBU scheme in Germany and the International EPD System in Sweden.
 They operate in compliance with the international standard on EPDs – ISO 14025 (2006).

-In 2014 the Australasian Environmental Product Declaration (EPD®) programme was launched.
+EPD Australasia helps construction product manufacturers in New Zealand and Australia develop EPDs.
 This helps construction product manufacturers in New Zealand and Australia develop EPDs.
 The programme is a not-for-profit joint venture between the Life Cycle Association of New Zealand and the Australian Life Cycle Assessment Society.
 Its launch in New Zealand has been supported by the BRANZ Building Research Levy.

 The Australasian EPD® Programme is aligned with the International EPD® System.